-- 1. We have noticed that netCDF files having a time:units reference datetime prior to 1900/01/01 00:00:00 may not be read properly when using HEMCO or GCHP within an ESMF environment.
-We there-fore recommend that you use reference datetime values after 1900 whenever possible. - 2.
+- 1. We recommend that index variables (such as time) be declared with type float or double.
+GCHP cannot parse files with that have index variables of type int. - 2.
+We have noticed that netCDF files having a time:units reference datetime prior to 1900/01/01 00:00:00 may not be read properly when using HEMCO or GCHP within an ESMF environment.
+We therefore recommend that you use reference datetime values after 1900 whenever possible. - 3.
 Weekly data must contain seven time slices in increments of one day.
 The first entry must represent Sunday data, regardless of the real weekday of the assigned datetime.
 It is possible to store weekly data for more than one time interval, in which case the first weekday (i.e. Sunday) must hold the starting date for the given set of (seven) time slices. - For instance, weekly data for every month of a year can be stored as 12 sets of 7 time slices.
 The reference datetime of the first entry of each set must fall on the first day of every month, and the following six entries must be increments of one day.